 They broke the contract.
-God said, "That will not fly."
+God said, "That won't fly."
 Think of Psalm 15 and not breaking your word.

-Amos 1:13 Thus says the LORD: "For three transgressions of the children of Ammon, and for four, I will not turn away the punishment thereof, because they have ripped up the women with child of Gilead, that they might enlarge their border."
+Amos 1:13 Thus says the LORD: "For three transgressions of the people of Ammon, and for four, I will not turn away its punishment, because they have ripped open the women with child in Gilead, that they might enlarge their border."

 We see greed and covetousness.

-Amos 2:1 Thus says the LORD: "For three transgressions of Moab, and for four, I will not turn away the punishment thereof, because he burned the bones of the king of Edom into lime."
+Amos 2:1 Thus says the LORD: "For three transgressions of Moab, and for four, I will not turn away its punishment, because he burned the bones of the king of Edom to lime."

 This shows that they had perpetual hatred for Edom; it never went away.
 God does not want this, and He said, "I am going to punish you for this."

-Amos 2:4, 6 Thus says the LORD: "For three transgressions of Judah, and for four, I will not turn away the punishment thereof, because they have despised the law of the LORD, and have not kept His commandments; and their lies caused them to err, after which their fathers have walked.'"
-Thus says the LORD: "For three transgressions of Israel, and for four, I will not turn away the punishment thereof, because they sold the righteous for silver and the poor for a pair of shoes."
+Amos 2:4, 6 Thus says the LORD: "For three transgressions of Judah, and for four, I will not turn away its punishment, because they have despised the law of the LORD, and have not kept His commandments.
+Their lies lead them astray, lies which their fathers followed.'". . . .
+Thus says the LORD: "For three transgressions of Israel, and for four, I will not turn away its punishment, because they sell the righteous for silver, and the poor for a pair of sandals."

 With God seeing the transgressions, punishment will come.